SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 But we didn't want to phone it in.
 Our primary concern was: **How can we provide real value to people?** We knew we needed to believe in the product we would be selling.
 Skymouse slowly began to take shape.

-I had 6 months of college left, but when I graduated, I left the comfortable familiarity of my family in NY to start growing Skymouse with John in the flatlands of the Midwest.
+I soon graduated college and left the comfortable familiarity of my family in NY to start growing Skymouse with John in the flatlands of the Midwest.

-Since then we've had non-violent yelling matches, chats over pizza and Guinness, and accomplished a lot.
+Since then we've had non-violent yelling matches, chats over pizza and Guinness, and accomplished a lot.We're exited and motivated to help people (IN WHAT WAY).

-We're exited and motivated to help people market sell their own worthwhile ideas and we can't thank our current clients, families and friends enough for the support along the way.
+We can't thank our current clients, families and friends enough for the support along the way.
 This may be the beginning, but it is a solid beginning, and we already owe so much to so many people.

 ### Skymouse got started for a couple reasons:

-1. We were tired of mediocre businesses ripping people off
+1. We were tired of mediocre businesses ripping people off while good companies struggle to grow
-2. We were sick of employers taking advantage of their employees and clients
+2. We were sick of seeing employers taking advantage of their employees and clients and we felt we could establish a great company our employees and clients would love and trust
 3. We wanted more time with our families

 #### 1. Don't rip people off.